Botanic Garden and Attenborough Arboretum

 Plant life cycles

-- Find examples of parts of the plant life cycle.
-Search around the Botanic Garden for examples of different stages of the flowering plant life cycle sketching examples of a shoot, bud, flower, seeds/fruits.
+- Flowering plant - find examples of parts of the plant life cycle.
+Search around the Botanic Garden for examples of different stages of the flowering plant, life cycle sketching examples of a shoot, bud, flower, seeds/fruits.

-- Helicopter seeds.
-Make paper helicopter seeds and then test their effectiveness and how they spin.
-For year 5/6 children make different types of helicopter seed models and investigate which best represents a real helicopter type seed.
+- Helicopter seeds - make paper helicopter seeds, then test their effectiveness and how they spin.
+For Years 5 and 6, make different types of helicopter seed models, and investigate which best represents a real helicopter type seed.

-- Tree identification.
-Find six special trees and, using a special designed booklet, identify them and decide whether the seeds are dispersed by wind, animals or humans
+- Tree identification - find six unique trees and use a special designed booklet to identify them.
+Decide whether the seeds are dispersed by wind, animals or humans.

-- Classification.
-Year 5/6 find plant, animal and fungi examples in different classification groups
+- Classification - Years 5 and 6 find plant, animal and fungi examples in different classification groups.

 Animal life cycles

-- Pond dip in our species rich pond and discuss the life cycles of the animals found.
-This could include dragon-flies, newts and snails
+- Pond dipping - pond dip in our species rich pond and discuss the life cycles of the animals found.
+This could include dragon-flies, newts and snails.

-- Hunt for land based mini beasts.
-These can be identified using our charts and bug pots and magnifiers to look at them closer
+- Mini Beast - hunt for land based mini beasts.
+These can be identified using our charts, bug pots and magnifiers for a closer look.

-Our teacher will deliver a targeted introduction depending on the age of the children and the activities chosen and a plenary drawing together what has been learnt during the day.
+Our teacher will deliver a targeted introduction depending on the age of the children, the activities chosen, and a plenary to draw together what has been learnt during the day.

 - Age Group: KS2